united-security-providers/usp-core-waap/src/docs/upgrade.md

 1. Update the Core WAAP Operator by upgrading the helm chart (ensure the CoreWaapService CustomResourceDefinition was updated, see [upgrade operator](./helm.md#upgrade-operator)).
 1. Check the Core WAAP Operator Logs, to ensure that no error due to incompatibility occurs.
 Fix the remaining issues in the CoreWaapServices Custom Resources if required.

 **Note:** This procedure should prevent any downtime of a CoreWaapService.
-In case a new Core WAAP Version is included too, the pods will restart accordingly. **Upgrade from versions < 1.0.2 will have an increased risk by helm upgrade commands to remove the CRD** (and by this any custom resource) in case the upgrade command fails (due to any not core-waap specific reason like not enough resources to start a POD etc)
+In case a new Core WAAP Version is included too, the pods will restart accordingly. **Upgrade from helm chart versions < 1.0.2 will have an increased risk by helm upgrade commands to remove the CRD** (and by this any custom resource) in case the upgrade command fails (due to any not core-waap specific reason like not enough resources to start a POD etc)

 ## Core WAAP Migration Guide

-### Core WAAP Operator 0.8.0 to 1.0.0
+### Core WAAP Operator 0.8.0 to >=1.0.0

 #### Operation-related settings